adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

    - Direct ETH transfer vulnerabilities
    - Potential balance tracking issues

-Note: The staking contract will be deployed on Ethereum(or other evems) and on LayerEdge's L1 (EVM compatible).
+Note: The staking contract will be deployed on Ethereum (or other EVMs) and on LayerEdge's L1 (EVM compatible).
-On Ethereum, the staking token will be a simple ERC20 contract(Openzeppelin's implementation) of $EDGEN token (only $EDGEN).
+On Ethereum, the staking token will be a simple ERC20 contract (OpenZeppelin's implementation) of $EDGEN token (only $EDGEN).
 On LayerEdge's L1, the staking token will be a WETH9 implementation, a wrapper of native token $EDGEN.